Effective Date: September 1, 2018

 Instructors should reasonably accommodate students' religious observances in course scheduling.
 Accommodations must allow observing members to fully participate in the educational activity or program.
 Instructors should provide a syllabus at the beginning of the term that specifies the examination schedule for their course and due dates for any written or oral assignments.
 With that information, students can then inform instructors of any absences or conflicts with the examination / assignment schedule due to religious observances at the beginning of the quarter in advance of an anticipated absence.
 Students may be asked to provide information about their religious obligations.

 The student and their instructors should develop mutually agreed upon and reasonable accommodations.
-In the event that such accommodations cannot be developed, the student may appeal to the Dean of their College or School who may consult with the Office of Equality and Diversity (“OED”).
+In the event that such accommodations cannot be developed, the student may appeal to the Dean of their College or School who may consult with the Office for Institutional Equity and Inclusive Culture (“EIC”).

 An instructor may request to reschedule a course meeting because it conflicts with their religious observance.
 Such a request should be coordinated with the Department Head and Office of the University Registrar office well in advance of the religious holiday and noted in the syllabus so that accommodations can be implemented.